Forward utility and market adjustments in relative investment-consumption games of many players: Proof of Theorem

-As in Theorem \ref{theo:nPlayerForwardNashGame-consumption}, one finds that for certain combinations of parameters, namely $\kappa < 1,~ \beta < \lambda$ and $\kappa < 1,~\beta = 0$, the optimal consumption $c$ in not continuous and even can be negative (however the first case is admissible, due to the exponential convergence of the integral); see Table \ref{table:consumptionSignAsMapofParameters} below for summary.
+As in Theorem \ref{theo:nPlayerForwardNashGame-consumption}, one finds that for certain combinations of parameters, namely $\kappa > 0,~ \beta < \lambda$ and $\kappa > 0,~\beta = 0$, the optimal consumption $c$ in not continuous and even can be negative.
+These cases are not admissible and admissibility against parameter combinations is summarized in Table \ref{table:consumptionSignAsMapofParameters}.

-Finally, from the first line of \eqref{eq:mfg-solving-equilibrium-system}, we get that
+Finally, from the first line of \eqref{eq:mfg-solving-equilibrium-system-SM}, we get that